si1242/aws-fpga/sdk/SDAccel/examples/README.md

 ## AWS EC2 SDAccel Example HW Emulation

 The instructions below describe how to get started on SDAccel development using the HW Emulation.
-HW emulation is used to create custom hardware and review the performance of the kernel.
+The hardware emulation flow, which enables the programmer to check the correctness of the logic generated for the custom compute units.
+This emulation flow invokes the hardware simulator in the SDAccel environment to test the functionality of the logic that will be executed on the FPGA compute fabric.

     $ export XCL_EMULATION_MODE=true                                               # Enable emulation mode